 Frequently Asked Questions about Why is My Philodendron birkin Drooping

 What is wrong with my Philodendron birkin?

-If your Philodendron birkin gets too much water, the stems and leaves will start to droop.
+If your Philodendron birkin gets too much water, the stems and leaves will droop.
 The leaves will fall off if the plant gets too much sunlight.
-Too much shade isn’t ideal either as there’ll be too much space between the stems and leaves, with the stems starting to sag after a while.
+Too much shade isn’t ideal either, as there’ll be too much space between the stems and leaves, with the stems starting to sag after a while.

 Why are my Philodendron birkin leaves curling?

 Your Philodendron birkin leaves will start curling if the plant is dry or cold.
 Philodendron birkin needs humidity to thrive.
 So mist the leaves of the Philodendron birkin regularly, place a humidifier close to the plant, or use a pebble tray to increase the humidity levels around the plant.